malaria-atlas-project/geo-gpu/README.rst

 GPU arrays as inputs.
 We can use these methods to pipe distance functions and covariance functions together.

-The function ``geo_gpu.cholesky`` similarly compiles and caches kernels for each block-size and dtype behind the scenes.
+The function ``geo_gpu.cholesky`` compiles and caches kernels for each block-size and dtype it sees behind the scenes.
 It also makes use of a lower-level function, ``geo_gpu.cholesky_gpu``, which will make it faster to evaluate and factorize covariance matrices when the actual evaluation is not needed.